 Planning Meetings and Special Events

+This course is designed as an introduction to the study of planning meetings and special events.
+Being a meetings and special events planner is both demanding and rewarding.
+The Bureau of Labor Statistics projects this profession will grow by 43.7 percent between 2010 and 2020.
 It's not all fun and parties, though.
-In 2012, CareerCast ranked being an event planner as the sixth most stressful job, with soldiers and firefighters holding the top two positions.
+In 2012, Career Cast ranked being an event planner as the sixth most stressful job, with soldiers and firefighters holding the top two positions.
 That's because a meeting coordinator is responsible for every detail of an event.
-Planners have to know how to communicate, be empathetic, and think of their clients.
+Planners must know how to communicate, be empathetic, and think of their clients.
 It's crucial to remember that in some instances the event will be a once-in -a-lifetime occasion, so it's important to get it right.

 - The Big Business of Meetings and Special Events: This unit offers an historical overview of the meetings and special events industry and how it has grown to be an annual $273 billion industry in America.
 It also reviews different types of meetings and helps students learn to communicate with those in the convention and visitor industry.
 Students will also learn about committees, supervision styles, and how to set up work schedules.

 - It All Comes Down to the Plan: This unit, students become familiar with definitions needed to work in this industry, and why it is so important to lay the foundation for a meeting or special event.
 Students will also start to develop a network and became familiar with the professional associations.
 The tools of the meetings and special event planner trade are also reviewed: smartphones, iPad, computers, and the Internet.
 Finally, students will learn about developing budgets.